Gutsey68/30-Days-Of-React/README.md

 5. **Using immediate if (IIFE) or self-invoking functions**:
    This is useful when you need to include more complex logic within the JSX return statement.

+# React Folder Structure and File Naming

+## Importance of React Folder Structure and File Naming

+### Readability and Maintainability

+- A well-organized folder structure makes it easier to navigate the project, quickly find files and components.
+- Consistent file naming helps developers quickly understand what each file contains and its role in the application.

+### Scalability

+- A thoughtful structure allows the application to grow without becoming cluttered.
+It also makes it easier to add new features and manage complexity.

+### Team Collaboration

+- In a collaborative development environment, clear structure and naming conventions enable all team members to work efficiently without getting lost in the code.

+## How to Export a File

+In React, you can export files in two ways: `export default` and `export named`.

+### `export default`

+This method allows you to export a default value from a file.
+It can be a class, function, object, etc.